Bumber64/dfhack/docs/plugins/plant.rst

 Creates a new plant of the specified type at ``pos`` or the cursor position.
-The target must be a floor tile, consisting of soil, grass, ashes, or non-smooth muddy stone. ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
+The target must be a floor tile, consisting of soil, grass, ashes, or non-smooth muddy (layer, obsidian, or ore) stone. ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
 (No unmodded shrub or sapling raw IDs have spaces.)
 A numerical ID can be used in place of a string.
 Use ``plant list`` for a list of valid IDs.

 ::